CodeWithDennis/larament/README.md

 - [SPA](https://filamentphp.com/docs/3.x/panels/configuration#spa-mode) (Single Page Application) is enabled by default.
 - Registration is turned on by default.
 - In a local environment, the custom login page automatically fills in the login details for the default user.
-- The custom profile page is enabled by default and includes a button to generate a password.
+- The profile page is enabled by default and includes a button to generate a password.
 ## Packages

 ### [timokoerber/laravel-one-time-operations](https://github.com/TimoKoerber/laravel-one-time-operations)